 The marker size calculator is available for download in Excel format by following the link below.

 Users use this business market size calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is market size calculator template that you might use when conisdering how to measure market share.
+This is market size template that you might use when conisdering how to measure market share.
 It is purely illustrative of a market size calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
-If you do spot a mistake in the market size calculator, please let us know and we will try to fix it.
+If you do spot a mistake in the market size template, please let us know and we will try to fix it.

 About the Author